denisgaribovic/e-commerce-data-analysis/README.md

 ## Business Use Case

-In today’s competitive e-commerce landscape, understanding customer behavior, product performance, and sales trends is crucial for driving growth and improving operational efficiency.
-Leveraging programming languages and modern technologies allows businesses to harness data effectively, driving informed decision-making and optimizing strategies.
-This analysis demonstrates how data can answer critical business-related questions and drive business success.
+Understanding customer behavior, product performance, and sales trends is vital for any e-commerce business looking to thrive in a competitive market.
+By leveraging modern programming languages and advanced technologies, this analysis showcases how data can be transformed into actionable insights, enabling informed decision-making and strategic optimizations that drive growth and operational efficiency.

 ## Project Overview